ynput/ayon-usd-resolver/Docs/src/md/Getting_Started.md

 `explicit_resolver = AyonUsdResolver.Resolver()` if you need to create an
-explicit resolver because you want to e.g pass a specific instance into a stage or you want to disconnect from the Global Cache you should access the Context connected to this specific resolver.\
-`explicit_resolver_context = explicit_resolver.GetConnectedContext()` all the
-other functions stay the same.
+explicit resolver because you want to e.g pass a specific instance into a stage or you want to disconnect from the Global Cache you should access the Context connected to this specific resolver.\n `explicit_resolver_context = explicit_resolver.GetConnectedContext()` all the other functions stay the same.